tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

     filter(({repeat})=>!repeat));
 ```

-To duplicate the behaviour of our event driven version we need to rotate every 10ms.
-We can make a stream which fires every 10ms using `interval(10)`, which we can “graft” onto our `arrowKeys$` stream using `mergeMap`.
+To duplicate the behaviour of our event-driven version we need to rotate every 10ms.
+We can make a stream that fires every 10ms using `interval(10)`, which we can “graft” onto our `arrowKeys$` stream using `mergeMap`.
 We use `takeUntil` to terminate the interval on a `'keyup'`, filtered to ignore keys other than the one that initiated the `'keydown'`.
 At the end of the `mergeMap` `pipe` we use `map` to return `d`, the original keydown `KeyboardEvent` object.
 Back at the top-level `pipe` on arrowKeys$ we inspect this `KeyboardEvent` object to see whether we need a left or right rotation (positive or negative angle).
 Thus, `angle$` is just a stream of `-1` and `1`.

 ```typescript
   const angle$ = arrowKeys$.pipe(